-This half-day tutorial presents a practical introduction to Answer Set Programming (ASP), aiming at using ASP languages and systems for solving application problems.
-Starting from the essential formal foundations, it introduces ASP's solving technology, modeling language and methodology, and systems.
+This full-day tutorial presents a practical introduction to Answer Set Programming (ASP), aiming at using ASP languages and systems for solving application problems.
+Starting from the essential formal foundations, it introduces ASP's modeling language and methodology, grounding and solving technology, and finally details control techniques needed for embedding ASP in complex software environments.

 What makes this tutorial different is its focus on putting ASP at work.
-This comprises a good understanding of ASP solving technology and systems as well as basic skills in ASP's modeling capacities.
+This comprises a good understanding of ASP technology and systems as well as basic skills in ASP's declarative modeling, imperative control (via dedicated APIs), as well as their interplay in addressing complex reasoning processes.